ipfabric/docs/docs/IP_Fabric_Settings/advanced/Vendors_API/Cisco_Meraki.md

 - **Version** -- Meraki currently provides only a `v0` version of their API.
 This version has a lot of limitations (Meraki known issues)
 - **Base URL** -- URL is supported in the following format `https://nXYZ.meraki.com/api`.
 Be aware that the dashboard can redirect communication to a different URL

-## Management IP For Cisco Meraki
+## Login IP For Cisco Meraki

-For the CLI (SSH/Telnet) discovery, the Management IP represents the login IP address that the platform used to discover the device.
-Cisco Meraki is discovered via API and therefore different logic is used to create management IP parameters for Meraki devices
+For the CLI (SSH/Telnet) discovery, the Login IP represents the IP address that platform uses to discover the device.
+IP Fabric discovers Cisco Meraki via API, and therefore different logic described below is used to assign Login IP parameter for Meraki devices in the main inventory.

 ``` bash
 LAN IP is considered to have the highest priority